 - Wool Undershirt: Layering is crucial when it’s this cold.
 My favorite way to make sure I stay warm all day is to put a warm layer of soft merino wool on underneath everything else.
 Bonus?
 Wool is naturally anti-microbial, meaning you can wear it underneath all of your sweaty layers for a week straight and they still won’t smell.
 Um, not that we’ve field tested that … or anything. *cough* This is the wool cami I wear, and this is the wool tshirt Jeremy wears.

 - Scarves: I LOVE a chunky scarf.
 They’re my favorite accessory!
-And you will absolutely need a good scarf in Prague.
-I’m a big fan of scarves that are big enough to double as blankets, like this one or this one.
-Infinity scarves are super convenient because they don’t slip off – this one, made by the fair trade company Visible Clothing, even has a hidden pocket (omg).
+And you will absolutely need a good scarf in Europe.
+I love this super soft scarf from Royal Robbins, which is blended with wool and turns into a cute shawl or infinity scarf with a few well-placed buttons.
+I’m also a big fan of scarves that are big enough to double as blankets, like this one or this one.

 - Gloves: Don’t go outside in Prague without gloves on!
 You will regret it.
-I love these wool gloves that work with touchscreens – they look simple, but they get the job done!
-For colder days, stick a pair of these silk glove liners in your coat pocket just in case.
+I love these wool gloves that work with touchscreens, because let’s face it, I have a hard enough time using my phone without wearing gloves.

 Where to Stay in Prague